mesh-finance/productive-index-starknet/README.md

 # ToDos:
-    -Modules Registry needs to be finished and integrated.
+- Modules Registry needs to be finished and integrated.
 Only official modules should addable via the factory.
-    -As of now the Factory always executes `set_strategy_registry` for every index.
+- As of now the Factory always executes `set_strategy_registry` for every index.
 However it shouldn't do that if the created index doesn't have the strategy_module.

 # Modules